chrisgleissner/jdot/README.md

 [![Coverage Status](https://coveralls.io/repos/github/chrisgleissner/jdot/badge.svg?branch=master)](https://coveralls.io/github/chrisgleissner/jdot?branch=master)

 Java Domain Object Templater (JDot) is a code generator which keeps domain classes concise like a dot.
-The generation is driven by annotations on your domain classes or interfaces and uses the compile-time Java 6 Annotation Processor.
+The generation is driven by annotations on your domain classes or interfaces and uses the compile-time javac annotation processor.

 ## Code Generation Driver
 The code generation may be driven by: